Explanatory machine learning for sequential human teaching: Experimental framework

 \subsection{Evaluating human comprehension of sorting}

-The measurements of problem-solving performance for classification tasks and sequential decision-making tasks are usually different due to the nature of the operations involved.
-In previous works \cite{US2018,lun2021}, human comprehension was measured by the accuracy with which participants answered classification questions.
-For the tasks of merging and sorting, human comprehension corresponds to the competence of participants to arrange items with respect to the total ordering of the items.
+For merging and sorting, human comprehension corresponds to the competence of participants to arrange items with respect to the total ordering of the items.
 Decisions related to the arrangement of items are reflected by the classification of items into respective positions in the sequence.
 While the out-of-sample classification accuracy is an objective measure of human comprehension for classification tasks, it does not estimate the error of sequential predictions.
 Although alternative metrics exist, we use Spearman's rank correlation coefficient \cite{spearman_rank} as a means to assess the error between the expected sequence and the actual sequence provided by a participant.
 Spearman's rank correlation coefficient is a non-parametric rank correlation test and indicates the degree of monotonic ordering between two variables.
 Given two sequences of values representing samples of two variables, when Spearman's rank correlation coefficient is $+1$ or $-1$, it means the variables are perfectly monotonic functions of each other.
 On the other hand, when Spearman's rank correlation coefficient tends to $0$, it indicates there is no monotonic relationship between the two variables.
 We use Spearman's rank correlation coefficient to examine the extent of monotonic alignment between a sequence of integers that has been provided by a human and the correctly arranged sequence produced by a machine algorithm.